 Highlights: Playful, Loyal, Energetic

-In that region, there are caves where you can find paintings that bear a striking resemblance to this breed.
-However, despite the mystic allure this lends the breed, genetic tests point to this dog breed not being as old as originally thought.
+In that region, there are caves where you can find paintings that bear a striking resemblance to this dog.
+However, despite the mystic allure this lends to the breed, genetic tests point to the Andalusia not being as old as originally thought.

 There are actually quite a few varieties of this dog.
-Plus, they come in small, medium, and large size variations.
+Plus, they come in a variety of small, medium, and large sizes.
 But a trait that is common across the board is their amazing senses.
 The sight, hearing, and smell are all phenomenal.

 Andalusian Podenco Temperament

 These dogs are very energetic and will need an active owner to match them.
 They were bred to go on hunts and chase things down, so to keep them happy you’ll need to find an outlet for their energy.
-Frisbee or catch may work well.
+I’d try frisbee or catch for these high energy dogs.

 They are also quite playful, regardless of size.
-So if you have small children, a smaller size of the Andalusian Hound might be a better bet, since they can sometimes get carried away with their boundless energy.
+So if you have small kids, a smaller size of the Andalusian Hound might be a better bet.
+They can sometimes get carried away with their boundless energy, and the larger version may unintentional knock over a kid.

 Part of their hunting heritage also left them with a strong desire to please a confident owner.
 I would not recommend them for inexperienced owners, though.
-They’ll respond much better to firm, consistent training, that is, if you want a loyal dog.
+But they’ll respond much better to firm, consistent training, that is, if you want a loyal dog.

 7. Catalan Sheepdog